ismaelyws/themely/README.md

 Log into WHM and,

 - Make sure ionCube Loader is enabled (*WHM > Server Configuration > Tweak Settings > PHP > cPanel PHP Loader*).
 - Generate an API token (*WHM > Development > Manage API Tokens*).
-Name it `Themely` and assign the following privilege: `list-accts` (Themely doesn't require full access, just this privilege is sufficient).
+Name it `Themely` and assign the following privilege: `list-accts`.
+Only this privilege is required.
+This is used to perform a single call to the WHM API to get the number of cPanel accounts on a server.
 - Add port 3306 to outgoing TCP ports in your firewall settings (*WHM > ConfigServer Firewall > Firewall Configuration > All Outgoing TCP Ports*).

 ### Step 3